Last Update: 03/29/18

-As a personal injury lawyer, I have written a lot of demand letters.
-However, there is no law that requires a slip and fall victim to hire a lawyer to write their slip and fall demand letter.
-The accident victim is free to write their own demand letter and present it to the insurance company for payment (of course we don’t recommend this course of action).
+There is no law that requires a slip and fall victim to hire a personal injury lawyer to prepare their slip and fall demand letter.
+The accident victim is free to write their own demand letter and present it to the insurance company for its consideration in settling the matter.

 5 Documents To Include With Your Demand Letter

 For those who opt to write their own demand letter, we suggest that the following five documents be included with the letter to the insurance company.
 They can be clipped to the demand letter itself, and identified as “enclosures” or “attachments” in the demand letter itself (e.g., “attached are the following documents”):